 My computer crashed, so I had to put it together again from scratch.
 It was a matter of passwords.
 Microsoft’s employees would not help me retrieve my password.

 We are returning to Molière, but not immediately.
 First, we will read one more post on Confederation.
-It is ready to publish, but it is not available. read it.
+It is almost ready to publish.
 We will read two short plays by Molière, his La Critique de l’École des femmes (1st June 1663), and L’Impromptu de Versailles (the Fall of 1663).
 These are often considered Molière’s “theoretical” plays, but they are performed and constitute essential reading.
 After reading these two plays, we will have read all plays written by Molière, but some are not presented with an English translation.

 For the last few months, I have been updating my page listing Fables by La Fontaine.
 France has a new “site officiel” dedicated to La Fontaine, which means that links no longer take a reader to the fable under discussion.

 Paris vaut bien une messe.
 (Paris is well worth a Mass.)
 Henri IV

 Pierre Dugua de Mons, Pierre de Chauvin de Tonnetuit and Samuel de Champlain did not travel to North America until 1599, and we have discovered that these men were Huguenots.
 Despite the Edict of Nantes, L’Édit de Nantes, an edict of toleration granted by Henri IV of France in 1598, Huguenots, French Protestants, could not escape persecution.
 Let us explain.
 Henri IV of France had been a Huguenot as King of Navarre.
 He converted to Catholicism to be crowned King of France.
 He is reported to have said that “Paris vaut bien une messe” (Paris is well worth a Mass).
 He was assassinated in 1610, and Huguenots were no longer safe in France.